 The demise of TPP, which is pretty much a clear manifestation of Trump’s protectionist “America First” policy, is, what John Kerry had called, a “giant step backwards” for the US’ erstwhile leadership in the world.

 In the Obama administration’s plans, the TPP was to be a system building platform.
 Hence, having an evident geopolitical significance, it cannot be replaced by single bilateral trade agreements.

 In this sense, the signing of a simple commercial deal with Washington would have a diminishing impact on the US’ regional allies.
 Unless it is matched by an Asia-Pacific-wide strategic initiative involving the US, which is unlikely to happen at this stage, China will face no major obstacle in its way of economic and military expansion in the region.

 And as China Daily pointed in a cartoon, showing Trump digging a grave for TPP, ‘the US withdrawal from the TPP means it is unlikely to take the leading role in shaping the economic integration of the region, thus giving China more scope to do so.’

 Trump’s protectionism is, therefore, setting the context for China’s ultimate rise to a leadership role — something that Russia and a number of other countries in the region might found less problematic and hegemonic than that of the role the US has been playing there for decades.

-Posted by Jim W. Dean, Managing Editor on March 2, 2017, With 1580 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on March 2, 2017, With 1592 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.